Utsob-Bin-Bari/NoteIt/Thinking.md

 * apk file is added.
 * screen recording is added.
 * Ipa file is creating problem due to node dependency so couldn't extract at that moment.

+# Commit 18: Alternative Link is added for demo video and apk download
+* Demo Video 3 min.
+* APk 47 MB.

+# Commit 19: Bug Fixes.
+* Make sure everything will use local_id on the devices.
+* Soft delete on delete after querry finishing hard delete from sqlite local storage.